kaihchang/sweep_bling_LP_vial_flash/README.md

 Keymap I use: https://i.imgur.com/DzI9PoH.png

 How I ordered components:
-1. get kicad file from https://github.com/davidphilipbarr/Sweep
+1. get kicad file from https://github.com/davidphilipbarr/Sweep.
+I went for Sweep Bling LP, but if given another chance, I'd do Sweep half swept to save costs and get pretty much the exact same functionalities.
 2. edit however you like, generate gerber, and order from JLCPCB, or any other PCB manufacturers.
 3. shop everything else from Taobao or Aliexpress.